National Executive Committee

 Our Regional Representatives

-Daisy Byron (East)
+Eastern – Daisy Byron

 Daisy’s journey with Bucks FRS began in September 2003.
 Starting as an Operational Fire Fighter, Daisy transitioned into the role of Full-Time Green Book Fire Safety Inspector in November 2015 after medical retirement.